Ferrite-FEM/FerriteCon/2024/index.md

 ## Julia Meetup Gothenburg

 We are happy to announce the first Julia user meetup in Gothenburg, Sweden.
-The meetup will be held in conjunction with the FerriteCon, and will take place at [Chalmers University of Technology](https://www.chalmers.se/en).
-During the meetup, Julia famous [Chris Rackauckas](https://chrisrackauckas.com/) will give a keynote lecture on TBD.
+The meetup will be held in conjunction with FerriteCon, and will take place at [Chalmers University of Technology](https://www.chalmers.se/en).
+During the meetup [Dr. Chris Rackauckas](https://chrisrackauckas.com/) will give a keynote lecture (title TBD).

 To register for the julia meet-up, please send an email to Elias Börjesson (elias.borjesson@chalmers.se)